 6. Failing to use the proper legal notices to creditors.

 This mistake goes hand in hand with number 7.
 There are legal notices that must be sent out to any creditor of the estate.
-Furthermore, there is certain property creditors cannot look to for payment of the decedent’s debt.
+Furthermore, there are certain property creditors cannot look to for payment of the decedent’s debt.
 If these legal notices are not followed, an Independent Executor could find themselves liable for any financial harm to the estate.

 7. Paying creditors too early.